hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01e-JSIntro.md

 Variables declared with the keyword `var` in a function, are said to be "local to the function".
 They "mask" any global variable that may have the same name.

-__When a variable is declared in a function, we also call it simply "a local variable",__ as opposed to "a global variable". __In JavaScript 5 (and this is not common in programming languages), local variables are__ <span style="color: red; font-weight: bold;">local to the function</span>.
+__When a variable is declared in a function, we also call it simply "a local variable",__ as opposed to "a global variable". __In JavaScript 5 (and this is not common in programming languages), local variables are__ <span style="color: brown; font-weight: bold;">local to the function</span>.
 They can be used anywhere inside the function.

 Most programming languages have local variables that are limited to the block of instructions between '{' and '}' that contains the variable declaration.
 We call these variables "block variables".
 This is the case with variables declared with the let keyword  introduced by JavaScript 6 / ES6.
 See examples at the end of this section.